Li Zicheng: Shun dynasty

-Li, as all contenders for the throne were required, claimed to have the Mandate of Heaven bestowed upon him.
-Firstly, Li was Han Chinese and hailed from the Shaanxi province of China, which strengthened his legitimacy to the throne versus the foreign Manchus.
-Li also gained the support of scholar officials which was important in ruling over the people of China as a Confucian state.
+Li, like all historical contenders for the throne, claimed to have the Mandate of Heaven.
+As a Han Chinese from the Shaanxi province, Li's claim was seen as strengthening his legitimacy to the throne, especially in contrast to the foreign Manchus.
+He also gained the support of scholar-officials, which was crucial for ruling over the people of China in a Confucian state.
 The name of the dynasty is translated to mean "Obedient to Heaven".

-Li's army was eventually defeated on 27 May 1644 at the Battle of Shanhai Pass by the combined forces of the Manchurian Prince Dorgon and the Ming general Wu Sangui who had defected to his side.
-The Ming and Manchu forces captured Beijing on 6 June and Fulin ascended to the throne to establish the Shunzhi reign with Dorgon as his regent.
+Li's army was eventually defeated on 27 May 1644 at the Battle of Shanhai Pass by the combined forces of Manchurian Prince Dorgon and the Ming general Wu Sangui, who had defected to the Manchus.
+The Ming and Manchu forces captured Beijing on 6 June, where the Manchu ruler Fulin ascended to the throne as the Shunzhi Emperor, with Dorgon serving as his regent.

 Death

-When Wu Sangui and Prince Dorgon took control of Beijing, Li fled to Xi'an.
-After the summer and fall of 1644, in October of that year, Dorgon sent several armies to extirpate Li Zicheng from his Shaanxi stronghold.
-Qing armies led by Ajige, Dodo, and Shi Tingzhu (石廷柱) won consecutive engagements against Shun forces in Shanxi and Shaanxi, forcing Li Zicheng to leave his Xi'an headquarters in February 1645.
+Tomb of Li Zicheng in Tongshan County, Hubei, the epitaph was inscribed by Guo Moruo.

-It is not known how or if Li died in Shaanxi during his flight, and there are multiple accounts of his death, which vary, and some of them have been exaggerated.
-However, across multiple sources, the year of his death is said to have been 1645.
-One account states that in the summer of 1645, Li went to raid a village in search of provisions with his remaining followers and was killed by soldiers guarding the village.
-Another theory is that Li Zicheng became a monk and died in 1674.
+When Wu Sangui and Prince Dorgon took control of Beijing, Li Zicheng fled to Xi'an.
+After the summer and fall of 1644, in October of that year, Dorgon sent several armies to expel Li Zicheng from his stronghold in Shaanxi.
+Qing forces led by Ajige, Dodo, and Shi Tingzhu (石廷柱) won consecutive battles against the Shun forces in Shanxi and Shaanxi, forcing Li Zicheng to abandon his headquarters in Xi'an in February 1645.

-Lin Qing, the leader of the Eight Trigrams uprising of 1813 by the Tianli sect (天理教) of the White Lotus, proclaimed that he was the reincarnation of Li Zicheng.
+The circumstances surrounding Li Zicheng's death during his flight remain unclear, and there are multiple accounts, some of which are exaggerated.
+Most sources agree that he died in 1645.
+One account suggests that in the summer of 1645, Li attempted to raid a village for provisions with his remaining followers and was killed by the village guards.
+Another theory posits that Li became a monk and died in 1674.